turingschool/mod-0-curriculum/session3/index.md

 ### Follow-Ups

 - Make sure that you're asking questions using the formula we provided in slack
+- Capstone update - where are y'all?
+Post in the chat!
 - The homework this weekend is minimal - try to get to at least day 5 of your capstone by the end of the weekend
 - Remote capstone study session on Monday - see the calendar for details